Can you get a mortgage after a debt management plan?

 Use a mortgage broker or financial advisor

-Bear in mind though that most brokers charge a fee – usually in the region of £200-£500.
+Most brokers charge a fee – it’s usually around £400- £500.
 While this may sound expensive, they do have direct access to the market and know where to look first for a variety of difficult situations – possibly saving you money overall.

-Most brokers will also not charge anything until they have put in an application for a mortgage, and obtained a mortgage in principle.
-This means they can look for deals for you, so you can get an idea of the cost and type of mortgage you can get.
+Normally, you won’t pay anything until you’ve applied for a mortgage and received a mortgage in principle.
+Using a broker means they can look for deals for you, so you can get an idea of the cost and type of mortgage you can get.
 Check their charges before you ask them to look around for products.

 A broker will also know which lenders are best to try first and which ones won’t leave a hard footprint on your credit report – which can have a negative impact on your rating.
 A hard footprint is a note that is made on your credit report, which tells other creditors that you have recently been seeking out credit or making applications.
 It can affect their decision to lend to you, as they may feel you are taking on too much credit at once and may be unable to pay them back later.